Slow Cooker Brisket

 Trim only if it's more than ¼ inch thick, since you want a layer of fat to keep the brisket moist.

-Try brisket tacos, brisket sliders, or stir into chili for a rich and smoky flavor.
+Try brisket tacos, brisket sliders, piled on a sandwich or stir into chili or mac and cheese for a rich and smoky flavor.

 Ready to get cooking?
 Save time by having a grocery list automatically generate for you by clicking the "Add to Shopping List" below.